 Parents' and carers' involvement in the provision for pupils with special educational needs and those with disabilities and/or medical needs.

-Parents are encouraged to discuss their child's needs on entry to the school and at any point when their child's needs change e.g. linked to a course of treatment. .
+Parents are encouraged to discuss their child's needs on entry to the school and at any point when their child's needs change e.g. linked to a course of treatment.

+Parents continue to offer regular reading and curriculum support.
 In working in partnership with parents we aim to:

-- To review the SEND Local Offer on the school's website on an annual basis; - Have positive attitudes towards parents, respecting the validity of differing perspectives; - Provide user- friendly information and procedures taking into account any specific needs with respect to disability or communication barriers; Recognise the pressures a parent may be under because of the child's needs; - Acknowledge the importance of parental knowledge and expertise in relation to their own child; - Gain parental permission before referring them to others for support; - Continue to access parent courses through the local cluster or make a direct referral to receive support from the Parenting and Family Support Practitioner.
+- To review the SEND Local Offer on the school's website on an annual basis; - Have positive attitudes towards parents, respecting the validity of differing perspectives; - Provide user- friendly information and procedures taking into account any specific needs with respect to disability or communication barriers; Recognise the pressures a parent may be under because of the child's needs; - · Acknowledge the importance of parental knowledge and expertise in relation to their own child; - · Gain parental permission before referring them to others for support; - Continue to access parent courses through the local cluster or make a direct referral to receive support from the Parenting and Family Support Practitioner.